bob1de/btrfs-backup/README.rst

 btrfs-backup has almost no dependencies and hence is well suited for many kinds of setups with only minimal maintenance effort.

-Originally, it started as a fork of https://github.com/lordsutch/btrfs-backup.
-Since then, most of the code has been rewritten and many new features were added.
+Originally, it started as a fork of a project with the same name, written by Chris Lawrence.
+Since then, most of the code has been refactored and many new features were added before this repository has been transferred to me.
+Many thanks to Chris for his work.

 :Latest release: v0.2
 :Downloads: http://pypi.python.org/pypi/btrfs_backup